kylescotshank/IntroToFASTQCandTrimmomatic/README.md

   * Remove trailing low quality or N bases (below quality 3) (TRAILING:3)
   * Scan the read with a 4-base wide sliding window, cutting when the average quality per base drops below 15 (SLIDINGWINDOW:4:15)
   * Drop reads below the 36 bases long (MINLEN:36)

+Here is a list of the arguments that ```trimmomatic``` can take, along with their meaning:

+  * ILLUMINACLIP: Cut adapter and other illumina-specific sequences from the read.
+  * SLIDINGWINDOW: Perform a sliding window trimming, cutting once the average quality within the window falls below a threshold.
+  * LEADING: Cut bases off the start of a read, if below a threshold quality
+  * TRAILING: Cut bases off the end of a read, if below a threshold quality
+  * CROP: Cut the read to a specified length
+  * HEADCROP: Cut the specified number of bases from the start of the read
+  * MINLEN: Drop the read if it is below a specified length
+  * TOPHRED33: Convert quality scores to Phred-33
+  * TOPHRED64: Convert quality scores to Phred-64